merkleID/covid-domains/README.md

-Now protecting your browsin experience from 68128 domains Now protecting your browsin experience from 68136 domains Now protecting your browsin experience from 68144 domains
+Now protecting your browsin experience from 68128 domains Now protecting your browsin experience from 68136 domains Now protecting your browsin experience from 68144 domains Now protecting your browsin experience from 68152 domains